the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 :SUBJECT TO CHANGE: This file will have scripting that is used for a wide range of functionality on the website, and there may be other .js files that are made for the login and registration screens.

+Use of the dojo toolkit will provide a collective of client-side functions enabling (but limited to)

+* manipulation of the DOM tree (core)
+* data to be brought in and out (core)
+* creation of UI templates (digit)
+	* can be viewed as a layout engine for creating dynamic and interactive layouts

 This is a base-level component and has no dependencies

 ###index.html